Aerial tramway

-An aerial tramway, aerial tram, sky tram, cable car or aerial cablecar, aerial cableway, ropeway, téléphérique (French), or Seilbahn (German) is a type of aerial lift which uses one or two stationary cables for support, with a third moving cable providing propulsion.
+An aerial tramway, aerial tram, sky tram, cable car or aerial cablecar, aerial cableway or ropeway is a type of aerial lift that uses one or two stationary cables for support, with a third moving cable providing propulsion.
 With this form of lift, the grip of an aerial tramway cabin is fixed onto the propulsion cable and cannot be decoupled from it during operation.
 Aerial tramways usually provide lower line capacities and longer wait times than gondola lifts.

 Terminology

 Cable car is the usual term in British English, where tramway generally refers to a railed street tramway.
 In American English, cable car may additionally refer to a cable-pulled street tramway with detachable vehicles (e.g., San Francisco's cable cars).
 Consequently careful phrasing is necessary to prevent confusion.

 It is also sometimes called a ropeway or even incorrectly referred to as a gondola lift.
 A gondola lift has cabins suspended from a continuously circulating cable whereas aerial trams simply shuttle back and forth on cables.
 In Japan, the two are considered as the same category of vehicle and called ropeway, while the term cable car refers to both ground-level cable cars and funiculars.
 An aerial railway where the vehicles are suspended from a fixed track as opposed to a cable is known as a suspension railway.